reecestart/weblog/content/fixed/about.md

 type: fixed
 ---

 Thanks for visiting my site!
-My name is Reece Denne, and this is my weblog about various technical subjects, music, sport, culture and the occasional personal topic.
+My name is Reece, and this is my weblog about various technical subjects, music, sport, culture and the occasional personal topic.

 ## Personal Information

-I live with my wife, Prue, and our son in Brisbane, Australia.
+I live with my wife, Prue, and our sons in Brisbane, Australia.
 When I'm not working or spending time with my family, I'm enjoying what south-east Queensland has to offer.

 ## Professional Information